wxianxin/RITC_MATLAB_Algorithmic_Trading/README.md

 Reduced risk position exposure by auto position balancing strategy Accomplished fast open-position clearing algorithm

-This strategy is consistent on RIT simulation servers.
+This strategy is consistent on RIT simulation servers(Please refer to the png files for simulation performance).

 FYI:
 RIT simulation servers executes a collection of orders(one queue) every 0.2s.
 During the time between each execution, all submitted orders are placed in a queue.